DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/10-12 2D Artist Meeting Notes.md

 > Here: I show off the new interact button UI.

+## Shop Item Images

+> Here, I go to the

-## Marketing Materials will be a Thing
+## Marketing Materials Will be a Thing

+I wanna be DONE with this game sometime next month.
+So, at some point, we'll need to start looking into marketing materials.

+> You don't have to do this right now, though
 ## Hidetomo